MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-powerapps-connector.md

    > [!div class="mx-imgBorder"]
    > ![](media/connector-powerapps5.png "Select Dynamics 365 Customer Insights (Preview)")

-7. Create the connection and log in with the account you use for Customer Insights.
+7. Create the connection and sign in with the account you use for Customer Insights.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-powerapps6.png "Create the connection")

-8. Select the Customer Insights instance you wish to fetch data from.
+8. Select the Customer Insights instance you want to fetch data from.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-powerapps7.png "Create the connection")

 9. Choose one or both of the following entities:

    - Customer entity: to use data from the unified customer profile.
    - Unified Customer Activity: to display the unified timeline on the app.

    > [!div class="mx-imgBorder"]
    > ![](media/connector-powerapps8.png "Choose an entity")

-10. You are now ready to start building an app with Customer Insights data!
+10. You are now ready to start building an app with Customer Insights data.
 For example, let's add a gallery element to list the customers we have ingested on Customer Insights.

     > [!div class="mx-imgBorder"]
     > ![](media/connector-powerapps9.png "Add a gallery element")